micahvandegrift/micahvandegrift.github.io/impact.md

 Proof.
 Blog post detailing a journal publication contract negotiation.
 *Blog post*. https://micahvandegrift.wordpress.com/2013/01/30/proof/

+ * 1541 views since publication on 1/30/2013
+ * References from other high impact blogs and luminaries in the field:
+  * Chris Bourg, Director of Libraries, MIT.
+[My Stint on the JLA Editorial Board](https://chrisbourg.wordpress.com/2013/03/29/my-stint-on-the-jla-editorial-board-a-few-clarifications/).
+  * Meredith Farkas, Librarian at Portland Community College, author of Information Wants to be Free blog.
+[Opening up knowledge on the tenure track](http://meredith.wolfwater.com/wordpress/2013/10/23/opening-up-knowledge-on-the-tenure-track/).
+  * Jennifer Vinopal, Head of Digital Scholarship Services, NYU.
+[Supporting Digital Scholarship in Research Libraries: Scalability and Sustainability](http://vinopal.org/2013/02/10/supporting-digital-scholarship-in-research-libraries-scalability-and-sustainability/).
+  * Laura Quilter, Copyright and Information Policy Librarian, UMass-Amherst.
+[Negotiating your publication agreement](http://blogs.umass.edu/lquilter/scholarly-communication/negotiating-your-publication-agreement/).
+  * Bethany Nowviskie, Director of the Digital Library Federation (DLF) at CLIR, the Council on Library and Information Resources, and a Research Associate Professor of Digital Humanities in UVa's Department of English.
+[Open and Shut](http://nowviskie.org/2015/open-and-shut/).

 Evolving in common: Creating mutually supportive relationships between libraries and the digital humanities. **Vandegrift, M.**, & Varner, S.
 *Journal of Library Administration*, 53(1), 67-78.